chienleow/weather_app/README.md

 # WeatherApp

 Welcome to the Weather App!
-This is a Ruby gem with a command line interface for users to enter zip code and view weather of the selected location for the next 5 days.
+This is a Ruby gem with a command line interface for users to enter zip code and view weather of the selected location for the next 5 days, weather information from https://openweathermap.org/.

 ## Installation